 - we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit and made due verification thereof; - in our opinion, proper books of accounts as required by law have been kept by the company so far as it appeared from our ii. examination of those books: - iii. the statement of financial position and the statement of profit or loss and other comprehensive income dealt with by the report are in agreement with the books of account and returns;

 Firm Name : Hussain Farhad & Co., Chartered Accountants

-Registration No : 4/452/ICAB-84
+Registration No : 4/452/ICAB-84 :

-Signature of the auditor
+Signature of the auditor V

 Name of the auditor : Asifur Rahman FCA, Partner/Enrollment No.: 904

 DVC No. : 2204110904AS830621

+.
+2204110304A3630021

 Place : Dhaka

-Dated : 06 th April 2022

 STATEMENT OF FINANCIAL POSITION